into-clojure/in-8hours/rbf-leiningen/notes.md

 First of all, note that the content of the `project.clj` file itself is written in Clojure. (somebody said _meta_? :tada: indeed, this should point towards some interesting meta-programming properties, which we will not even mention now).

 For now, let's focus on the last line, which begins with the word `:dependencies` (note the `:` starting the word).
-For the sake of easy, if we want to use a new library like e.g. `expectations` we have to add it here as a dependency providing the library name and version required following the same structure:
+For the sake of easy, if we want to use a new library, like e.g. [`expectations`](http://jayfields.com/expectations/) we have to add it here as a dependency providing the library name and version required following the same structure:

 ``` clojure
   :dependencies [[org.clojure/clojure "1.6.0"]